xuyiqing/POLI171/README.md

 related methods
 2. Introduce the most basic (and some of the most important) statistical concepts
-3. Equip students with basic coding skills using *R*
+3. Equip students with basic coding skills with *R*

 ---